Meet the

 Department of Art History & Art (CAS)

 A built-to-scale holographic model of the Sanctuary of the Great Gods at Samothrace, Greece.
 Users may explore the entire reconstructed sanctuary on foot, including the Winged Victory.
-Dr. Popkin intends to use this app in several courses including Art History 1 and Representations of War in Ancient Rome.
+Dr. Popkin is using this app in several courses including Art History 1 and Representations of War in Ancient Rome.
 Special thanks to the Department of Art History and Emory Center for Digital Scholarship at Emory University, and the American Excavations Samothrace.

 MICHAEL HORE PhD